nspcc-dev/neofs-api/proto-docs/object.md

 #### Method Get

-Get the object from container.
+Receive full object structure, including Headers and payload.
 Response uses gRPC stream.
-First response message carry object of requested address.
+First response message carries object with requested address.
 Chunk messages are parts of the object's payload if it is needed.
-All messages except first carry chunks.
+All messages, except the first one, carry payload chunks.
 Requested object can be restored by concatenation of object message payload and all chunks keeping receiving order.

 | Name | Input | Output |
 | ---- | ----- | ------ |